IPlayKindred/HmHm-design-doc/what's the reason for this game.md

 you can lose the streaks immediately.

-your car can get damaged in individual parts.

-these parts work in the same way as rpgs handle limbs.

-you can repair each limb and upgrade it.

-like engine damage, suspension damage, tire damage, body damage.

 the damage can carry throughout the streak if not and if not dealt with will get worse and worse.

+its only tires and body damage.

-spike strips kill your tires, ramming fks up your suspensions and body.
+spike strips kill your tires.

-water fks up your engine, and too much body damage and you lose alot of downforce.

 the damage system is visually shown through baked in shape keys.

-one for the front, the other for the back, one is for the left and right, and up.
+one for the front, the other for the back.

 and the more you use and abuse a part of the car, the more powerful it gets.

-and you can find loot and items the more you play in one streak.

 the game doesn't have normal enemies, which drive the same cars that you can play.